-In the most recent year the Directors considered their collective performance and this was discussed individually with the Chair and with Management in August 2016.
-In the most recent year a facilitated session by an independent third party was not conducted although this is planned for the future.
+In the most recent year the Directors considered their collective performance and this was discussed individually with the Chair and with Management in June 2018.

 A review of the performance of senior management is a structured process that is conducted annually in the August of each year.
-This formal and documented process is coordinated by the CEO and discussed with the Remuneration Committee and with the Board.
+This formal and documented process is coordinated by the Chief Executive Officer and discussed with the Remuneration Committee and with the Board.
 This formally process has been completed annually.